foolofatook1/sproj/README.md

 	* until then, the game can continue to be developed by making little "games" within, which will then be configured to match the memory layout later.

+## Installing and Downloading Beta Game ##
+I've just decided that if one *truly* feels compelled to download a copy of this game in its current form, I may as well let them.
+Here's how it's done:

+**Step 1: Download the ZIP**
+At the top of the page you will see a bar that shows # of commits, # of branches,
+# of releases, and # of contributors.
+Beneathe this bar is a green button which reads:
+"Clone or download."
+Click that, and choose: "Download ZIP".

+**Step 2: Unzip the ZIP**
+Depending on your operating system this may work differently, but it should be pretty simple to unzip (decompress) the file, which should be in your Downloads folder.
+In linux it's a command like:
+	cd ~/Downloads; unzip *.zip

+**Step 3: Make the game**
+Here's where it gets tricky.
+You'll want to install gbdk into your computer, which can be done <a href=https://sourceforge.net/projects/gbdk/files/>here</a>.
+You'll have to do this fully before you can proceed any further, but if this is done properly.
+You will then be able to go to the location ~/Downloadsproj/kani_kousen, and run the game by typing the following in your console:
+	make; make play

+**Note to reader:**
+Notable that this way of making the game might only work in linux.
+Sorry.